ssui07/Data-2020-Midterm-Group-8/README.md

 ### Professional(Management,business,science and arts) Jobs vs. Income
 ![ProfessionalMap](/Professional.png)
-The professional rate has a positive correlation with the income
+The professional rate has a positive correlation with the income.

 ## Conclusions & Implications